owlbarn/tutorial/book/constant/README.md

-## What Is A Metric System
+## What Is a Metric System

-For example, when we talk about the distance between two objects, I write down a number `30`.
-But what does `30` mean in reality?
+For example, when we talk about the distance between two objects, I write down a number `30`, but what does `30` mean in reality?
 Is it meters, kilometers, miles, or lightyears?
 Another example, what is the speed of light?
 Well, this is really depends on what metrics you are using, e.g., `km/s`, `m/s`, `mile/h` ...
 Things can get really messy in computation if we do not unify the metric system in a numerical library.
-The translation between different metrics are often important in real-world application.
+The translation between different metrics is often important in real-world application.
 I do not intend to dig deep into the metric system here, so please read online articles to find out more, e.g., [Wiki: Outline of the metric system](https://en.wikipedia.org/wiki/Outline_of_the_metric_system).

-## Four Systems in Owl
+## Four Metric Systems

-There are four metrics adopted in Owl, and all of them are wrapped in `Owl.Const` module.
+There are four metrics adopted in Owl, and all of them are wrapped in the `Owl.Const` module.

 * `Const.SI`: [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units)